mwardrop/Razor-Minimum/README.md

 This is the minimum requirements to get IIS to execute a Razor template file (.cshtml).

-Use this with IIS Express to quickly demo code without setting up an entire MVC project.
+Use this with IIS Express to quickly demo C# code without having to spool up an ASP.NET project in Visual Studio.

 **Instructions:**